 In accordance with federal and state regulations, IDEA Public Schools has implemented an asbestos management plan to monitor and control any potential asbestos hazards in our facilities.
 IDEA's Asbestos Management Plan is available for review during regular hours of school operations at the Administration Office.
-If you have any questions or concerns, please do not hesitate to contact IDEA's Asbestos Designated Person, Nelva Leal, at nelva.leal@ideapublicschools.org
+If you have any questions or concerns, please do not hesitate to contact IDEA's Asbestos Designated Person, Nelva Leal, Director of Facilities Compliance, at nelva.leal@ideapublicschools.org